apollo

 How to manage the interaction:

-Although there is a possible interaction between Zeet 12 Syrup 100 ml and Tramadol, you can take these medicines together if prescribed by a doctor.
-However, if you experience symptoms such as seizures (fits), changes in blood pressure, confusion, hallucination, increased heart rate, fever, excessive sweating, shivering or shaking, tremor, incoordination, blurred vision, muscle spasm or stiffness, nausea, vomiting, stomach cramp, and diarrhea, contact a doctor immediately.
-Do not discontinue any medication without a doctor's advice.
+Although there is a possible interaction between Zeet 12 Syrup 100 ml and Mirtazapine, you can take these medicines together if prescribed by a doctor.
+However, if you experience symptoms such as fits, irregular blood pressure, confusion, hallucination, increased heart rate, fever, excessive sweating, shivering or shaking, tremors, incoordination, blurred vision, muscle spasm or stiffness, nausea, vomiting, stomach cramps, and diarrhea, contact a doctor immediately.
+Do not discontinue the medications without consulting a doctor.

 Severe